-At this point we determine what items we want to ask be repaired and/or replaced.
-We are looking for defective items, code violations, or safety items the buyers do not have time to repair before moving in.
-The sellers typically have 3 days to respond.
-Most often we see larger items repaired or replaced and for smaller items credits are offered.
-Once the terms are agreeable to everyone the home inspection contingency is removed and the contract moves forward.
-Any required repairs must be documented before closing in order to satisfy the terms of the contract.
+After the inspection, we discuss the report with you to determine what items you want to have repaired and/or replaced.
+We are looking for defective items, code violations, or safety items for the sellers to fix before you move in.
+You’ll sign an addendum to the contract with the list, and we’ll submit it to the sellers’ agent.
+The sellers then have a period of time (typically around 3 days) to respond to your request.
+We normally see larger items repaired or replaced, and credits issued to fix smaller items.
+Once the terms are agreeable to everyone, the home inspection contingency is removed and the contract moves forward.
+Any required repairs are then completed by a licensed contractor, and receipts will be provided to you before closing.

 Remember, the intent of the home inspection is to make sure you still want to buy the home after you’ve thoroughly examined it.
 No home is perfect, but we can definitely make sure that you are happy with the condition of the home that you are buying.
 Hopefully, what happens at your home inspection is that you are still happy with the home after you have all of the details!
 If you have questions about home inspections or the home buying process, please email us at firstname.lastname@example.org, or call or text 571-233-5495.